joommf/oommf-extension-dmi-cnv/README.md

 If you use this OOMMF extension in your research, please cite it as:

+1. 1.
+David Cortés-Ortuño et al. paper in preparation

-David Cortés-Ortuño, Marijan Beg, Vanessa Nehruji, Ryan A. Pepper, & Hans Fangohr.
+2. David Cortés-Ortuño, Marijan Beg, Vanessa Nehruji, Ryan A. Pepper, & Hans Fangohr.
 OOMMF extension: Dzyaloshinskii-Moriya interaction (DMI) for the crystallographic class Cnv (Version v1.0).
 Zenodo. http://doi.org/10.5281/zenodo.1196417 (12 March 2018).

 ## License